 2. Sacral nerve stimulator

-Sacral nerve stimulator therapy employs a device that functions similarly to a pacemaker, but for the bladder.
+Sacral nerve stimulator therapy employs a device that functions similarly to a pacemaker but for the bladder.
 It helps regulate bladder function by stimulating the sacral nerve with a mild electrical current.
-Axonics and InterStim are examples of these devices.
+Axonics is an example of a sacral nerve stimulator.

-Before implanting the device, there is a trial period.
-Doctors perform the test phase procedure in an operating room or medical office.
+Before implanting the Axonics device, there is a trial period.
+The test phase procedure may be performed in an operating room or medical office.
 The doctor will anesthetize a small region near the tailbone before inserting a thin, flexible needle.
 This needle will be linked to a wire near the sacral nerves.
 A temporary battery is used for a two-week test stimulation to determine its effectiveness.

-If there is an improvement, the device is implanted beneath the skin of the lower back.
+If there is an improvement, the permanent Axonics device is implanted beneath the skin of the lower back.
 It will not harm nerves and can be easily removed or turned off at any time.
-A remote control designated to the device gives the patient complete control.
+A remote control or phone app gives the patient complete control, allowing for treatment customization.

 3. Percutaneous Tibial Nerve Stimulation (PTNS)